 For extreme chemical, temperature and temperature environments.
 Industries include: aerospace, marine, and chemical, for turbine blades, rocket engines, and critical nuclear industry components

-A nickel/iron alloy (36% nickel), which exhibits the lowest thermal expansion of metals.
+An Nickel-Iron alloy (36% nickel), which exhibits the lowest thermal expansion of metals.
 Used in precision devices such as lasers, instrumentation, thermostats, and equipment requiring stability at all temperatures

-A heavy, very common ferrous mineral (metal) that is most often used as the largest component of iron-based alloys
+A heavy, very common ferrous mineral (metal) that is most often used as the largest component of Iron-based alloys

-A nickel/cobalt ferrous alloy with a similar temperature coefficient to borosilicate glass and is often used in applications requiring a glass-to-metal seal, such as a hermetic seal
+A Nickel/Cobalt ferrous alloy with a similar temperature coefficient to borosilicate glass and is often used in applications requiring a glass-to-metal seal, such as a hermetic seal

 An amorphous metal with excellent magnetic properties, such as high permeability, low loss, and a high-saturation magnetic flux density